ubports/docs.ubports.com/contribute/translations.rst

 * For everyone: A web based translation tool called `Weblate <https://translate.ubports.com/>`_.
 This is the recommended way.
 * For advanced users: Working directly on .po files with the editor of your choice, and a GitHub account.
 The .po files for each project are in their repository on `our GitHub organization <https://github.com/ubports>`_.

-We also have `Translation Forum <https://forums.ubports.com/category/39/translations>`_ to discuss translating Ubuntu Touch and its core apps.
+We also have a `Translation Forum <https://forums.ubports.com/category/39/translations>`_ to discuss translating Ubuntu Touch and its core apps.

 How-To